CFDLLMBench: A Benchmark Suite for Evaluating Large Language Models in Computational Fluid Dynamics: Appendix

-Following the construction of the problem description in JSON format, we systematically generate structured user prompts for the LLM based on the provided information.
+\paragraph{Prompt Generation Function} Following the construction of the problem description in JSON format, we systematically generate structured user prompts for the LLM based on the provided information.
 The conversion from JSON to natural language is automated through a prompt generation function, which formats the fields (e.g., equation, boundary conditions, initial conditions, domain, save values, and numerical method) into a coherent and standardized instruction.
 This structured prompt explicitly communicates the problem setup and expected outputs, ensuring consistency across different tasks and minimizing ambiguity during code generation.
 The generated prompts follow a fixed template to guarantee reproducibility and comparability throughout the benchmark.
+The prompt is designed to achieve the following goals: \textbf{Deterministic and parseable:} The generated prompts follow a consistent structure, enabling easy parsing and reproducibility. \textbf{Clear separation of problem components:} Each prompt explicitly isolates the problem definition, including the partial differential equation (PDE), boundary conditions (BC), initial conditions (IC), and domain specifications. \textbf{Specification of code generation requirements:} Prompts clearly define additional requirements such as the numerical method, output format, and variables to be saved. \textbf{Solver-agnostic design:} While prompts recommend a numerical method (e.g., finite difference method (FDM)), they remain flexible and do not enforce dependence on a particular solver framework.